जंगली

 An unabashed Shammi Kapoor star vehicle, Junglee ("savage", "wild") is mostly uncomplicated by usual masala elements such as babies switched at birth, long-lost relatives, and the like.
 Instead, it is a rather simplistic but entertaining story about the power of love, with a message of populism tossed in for good measure.

 Shekhar (Shammi Kapoor), a very serious young man, returns from studies abroad to take over his family business.
 His mother (Lalita Pawar) is even more stern than he.
 She raised him in the shadow of his deceased father, forbidding laughter and merriment of any kind from their household.
-She intends for Shekhar to marry a princess (Azra) to whom he was betrothed as a boy, though unbeknownst to her, the princess's family has become destitute and turned to cons and ruses to get by.
+She intends for Shekhar to marry a princess (Azra) to whom he was betrothed as a boy, though unbeknownst to Shekhar's mother, the princess's family has become destitute and turned to cons and ruses to get by.
 Shekhar's sister Mala (Shashikala), a lively girl who chafes against the household strictures imposed by their mother, is secretly married to one of Shekhar's employees, Jeevan (Anoop Kumar).
 While they don't know of the marriage, Shekhar and his mother know that something is up with Mala.
 To set her right, they send her on a jaunt to Kashmir under Shekhar's watchful eye.
 In Kashmir, Mala gets some startling news - and Shekhar finds his tense heartstrings finally loosened when he falls in love with a local girl (Saira Banu) who happens to be named Rajkumari (meaning "princess" - misunderstandings naturally ensue).
 Now all Shekhar has to do is convince his mother that his new-found love and joy is more important than her stale, ancient, and joyless family principles.

 Wild gyrations and mad physical antics mark Shammi Kapoor's performances through the 1960s.
 Yet Junglee is the only movie I can think of where these are actually explained by the plot.
 In the movie's first half, Shekhar is mean and unsmiling, but he is anything but stiff.
 His face and body contort in rage as he berates his terrified employees or scolds his sister.
 He seems a caricature of his father Prithviraj Kapoor at his most constipated, as in Awara.
 There is undeniable cleverness in using a character's pathological absence of humor for comic effect, and it works - the physical comedy of the first half of Junglee delivers plenty of laughs.
 And when Shekhar finally cuts loose with a wild "Yahoooo!" during the film's jubilant title song, the manic excess almost makes sense - after all, it's the first time in his life he's felt or expressed joy.